ollls/zio-tls-http/README.md

     COPY  /lib_managed/jars/com.github.plokhotnyuk.jsoniter-scala/jsoniter-scala-macros_2.13/jsoniter-scala-macros_2.13-2.6.2.jar ./lib

 ## Overview.
-Web Server has it's own implementation of TLS protocol layer based on JAVA NIO and standard JDK SSLEngine.
+Web Server has its own implementation of TLS protocol layer based on JAVA NIO and standard JDK SSLEngine.
 Everything is modeled as ZIO effects and processed as async routines with Java NIO.
 Java NIO and Application ZIO space uses same thread pool for non-blocking operations.
-Server implements a DSL for route matching, it's very similar ( but a bit simplified ) to the one which is used in HTTP4s.
+Server implements a DSL for route matching, it's very similar (but a bit simplified) to the one which is used in HTTP4s.
 Server implements pluggable pre-filters and post-filters.
 Server has two types of application routes, so called: channel routes and app routes.
 Channel routes allows to write a code without fetching complete body into memory and Application routes provide more convenient interface for basic JSON work where Response and Request body is read in fetched as ZIO Chunk.
-Also it implements static HTTP file server and was extensively tested as such.
+Also, it implements static HTTP file server and was extensively tested as such.
 Currently for file operations examples we don't use nio calls and we don't use Managed or any other resource bracketing, this will be added later.

-## State of the project. ( testing, performance, etc )
+## State of the project. (testing, performance, etc )
 Performance tests are under way, but expectation is that on core i9 machine, simple JSON encoding GET call can be done in up to 20 000 TPS.

 ## JSON encoding.